Debt Management Plans: Explained

 Advantages of Using a DMP

-• Intended to take you closer to being debt-free - Taking out a debt solution is a step forward, giving you a plan to get your finances under control.
+• Intended to take you closer to being debt-free – It's a structured plan to get finances under control.

 There's a lot to consider when deciding on whether a debt management plan is right for you - like any financial decision, it's not something that should be taken lightly.